-Love is in the air and kitchen at Oceanside restaurants run by husband-and-wife teams.
+Love is in the air and n the kitchen at Oceanside restaurants run by husband-and-wife teams.
 These dynamic duos share their passion for all things gourmet at work, home, and play.
 Learn about the personalities behind top powerhouse food-couples and the secrets to their success below.

 Davin and Jessica Waite

 Davin and Jessica Waite own Wrench & Rodent Seabasstropub, The Whet Noodle and Pickled Ginger Catering.
 Chef Davin works his magic in the kitchen creating trendsetting Japanese cuisine while Jessica manages the front of the house and marketing.

 Jessica met Davin when she worked for him at The Fish Joint.
 After spending half their lives in the industry, Jessica explains why they opened a restaurant:

 “Davin was running his catering business but wanted a creative platform.
 I was finishing up my undergraduate science degree and deciding what to do next.
 We love working together and tend to spur each other on.
 The restaurant business can be all consuming yet to be completely honest, we both love it.
 It’s not for everyone, but we couldn’t imagine any other life.”

 On working together Jessica adds, “When we disagree, we throw everything on the table and work through it.
 We don’t hold on to anything.
 The fact that our ultimate goals are aligned gives us strong motivation to find solutions that we can both stand behind.”